 Strong Women In The Bible- Free Printable Women Of The Bible Study.

 Did you know that the Bible is full of stories of awesome strong women?
-There are many lessons to be learned from them!
+There are many lessons to be learned from these female Bible heroes!

 I am sure that you will be encouraged by these women of the Bible study.
 There are many different situations or circumstances that require us ladies to step up and take charge.
 They require our quiet strength and dignity that we find in the Lord.
 We need His wisdom.
 We need to learn to wait on His timing and find our confidence in Him.

-This month I have selected 30 Bible verses about 9 strong women in the Bible.
-These bible verses reflect the strong character of these women.
+This month I have selected 30 scripture verses about 9 strong women in the Bible.
+These verses reflect the strong character of these famous women in the Bible.
 They had to face difficult trials during their lives and they found their strength in God.
 They weren't perfect but we will learn how God redeems every situation and has a good plan for their lives and ours.

-Let me introduce you to the 9 women that we will be studying this month:
+Let me introduce you to the 9 faithful women that we will be studying:

 Esther - a woman of strength and dignity.
 She was an exceptional woman!